-The fleeting moment of dissidence becomes fossilized and lifeless after the moment has passed, serving as title for this portfolio, is a statement plucked from the essay “What Can Activist Scholars Learn from Rumi?” written by social justice activist Radha D’Souza.
-The title-statement is taken here as demonstrative of the counter-attack of Capital in the face of widespread resistance to its sham, yet no less comprehensive, occurrence.
-Capital’s counter-attack involves the instinctive aggression to appropriate knowledge to serve as instrument to delimit all spaces as sites of profit and to cover up points of contradiction in the whole of a fragmented social body.
-Aggregated into a composite whole, all parts patched and tightly glued together, historical knowledge is made to cast a totality that excludes a notion of a minimal self-difference or an included part that unnaturally sticks out.
-Here, the relation of life and history, being and knowledge, becomes airtight, without recourse to a principle of inner limit posed by a part the whole cannot metabolize or fully colonize.
+A fleeting moment of dissidence becomes fossilized and lifeless after the moment has passed, which serves as the title for this work, is a statement plucked from the essay “What Can Activist Scholars Learn from Rumi?”, written by social justice activist Radha D’Souza, who was collaborating with Polo at the time.
+The title-statement is taken here as demonstrative of the counterattack of Capital in the face of widespread resistance to its sham, yet no less comprehensive occurrence.
+Capital’s counterattack involves the aggressive appropriation of knowledge and its manoeuvring to delimit all spaces as sites of profit.

-To represent the abstractive power of Capital, its capacity to function in its very invisibility as the given and natural terrain of our existence, is thus an urgent task of art today.
-It is a task the photographic objects presented here attempt to enact by providing representation for an outlawed image: the very unnaturalness of the fantasy of the whole on which capitalism ultimately rests.
+It is a task that the photographic objects presented here attempt to enact by providing representation for an outlawed image: the very unnaturalness of the fantasy of the whole on which capitalism ultimately rests.
 What is exposed in the process is the invisible presence of structural antagonism traversing the social body in its totality.
-Only by thinking capitalist abstraction and keeping open the fundamental disjunction occulted by capitalism can the fleeting moment of dissidence serve other ends: as a moment for creation and the appearance of the new.
+Only by thinking capitalist abstractions —and keeping open the fundamental disjunction occulted by this very system— can the fleeting moment of dissidence serve other ends: as a moment for creation and the appearance of the new.